kanishka-linux/ReadManga/README.md

 ![ReadManga](/Images/sample.png)

 #Dependencies and Installation:
-(This Application is mainly written in pyqt4 and python3)
+(ReadManga Application is mainly written in pyqt4 and python3) (ReadManga-PyQt5 Application is experimental and written in pyqt5 and python3)

 Note: If you've successfully installed AnimeWatch Player before, then you don't have to install any dependencies at all and can directly go to main installation process.

 python3

-python-pyqt4
+python-pyqt4 {for stable ReadManga Application}

+python-pyqt5 (for experimental ReadManga-PyQt5 Application)

 python-requests